Many – if not most – parents read to their young children as a matter

 What if your child has no reading problem?
 Reading aloud is still for

-her.
+them.
 My daughter began reading before the age of four, yet we continued

 to read together through her teen years.
 Not having a television, reading